Raimel Tapia Player Props: Red Sox vs. Blue Jays

 Raimel Tapia At The Plate

-- Tapia is batting .231 with a double, a home run and four walks.
+- Tapia has a double, a home run and four walks while hitting .233.

-- Tapia has had a base hit in five of 18 games this year, and multiple hits once.
+- Tapia has had a base hit in six of 19 games this year, and multiple hits once.

-- Tapia has driven in a run in three games this year (16.7%), including one multiple-RBI game.
+- Tapia has driven in a run in three games this season (15.8%), including one multiple-RBI game.

-- He has scored in five of 18 games so far this season.
+- He has scored in five games this year (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.